anaclumos/extracranial/Research/pages/Project Heimdall Table Structure.md

 - `ContentSubscriptionId` (Primary Key): A unique identifier for each Content-subscription relation.
 - `ContentId` (Foreign Key): The Content involved in the relation.
 - `SubscriptionId` (Foreign Key): The subscription involved in the relation.
-- `DateSent`: The date and time when the newsletter was sent.
+- `DateSent`: The date and time when the Newsletter was sent.

 ### LinkSummary Table